kiro6/keylogger-research-poc/README.md

 # keylogger-research-poc
 Proof of Concept (PoC) demonstrating how cracked software can be used to hide and deploy keyloggers.

+> Disclaimer: This project is intended for educational and research purposes only.
+It demonstrates how malicious actors may embed threats like keyloggers in cracked software to raise awareness and promote defensive security.
+Do not use this project to harm, exploit, or compromise systems or users.
+The authors are not responsible for any misuse of this code or its derivatives.

 Content:
 - [Methdology](#methdology)
 - [Results](#results)